Everything here is subject to additional questions, removal, or edits. Last edited May 9th, 2019.

 Q: What is SCP: Ascension going to be licensed under?

 A: Content relating to the SCP Foundation, including the original SCP Foundation logo, is licensed under Creative Commons ShareAlike 3.0 - the base concept originates from http://www.scp-wiki.net/ and its authors.
-SCP: Ascension, being derived from this content, is hereby released under Creative Commons ShareAlike 4.0.
-The source code of Unreal Engine 4, Easy Anti-Cheat, and Epic Online Services, and all other third party software are the properties of their respective owners and not released under CC-BY SA.
+Parts of SCP: Ascension, being derived from this content, is released under Creative Commons ShareAlike 4.0.
+The source files of Unreal Engine 4, Easy Anti-Cheat, and Epic Online Services, and all other third party software are the properties of their respective owners and not released under CC-BY SA.
 In addition, certain third-party and first-party assets are the properties of their creators and not released under CC-BY SA.
-A full list of these assets may be found in the game's credits & attributions from the main menu.

 Q: Which platform are you most likely to stick with?